 The Vandal Access service provides University of Idaho students and employees with mobility-limiting disabilities or conditions equal access to facilities, programs and services on campus.
 We believe all individuals have a right to access the many opportunities the University of Idaho offers and we are committed to providing convenient transportation assistance to make that a reality.
 Questions, comments, concerns?
 Please reach out to us at firstname.lastname@example.org.

 Fill out the brief Vandal Access rider form that gives us your Vandal email address and your expected ride schedule.
 If you have a University of Idaho Disability parking permit, let us know and you’re good to go.
 Questions?
-We're here to help: Vandal Access cell phone (208-596-3722), email (firstname.lastname@example.org) or in person (1006 Railroad Street)!
+We're here to help: Vandal Access cell phone (208-874-7746), email (email@example.com) or in person (1006 Railroad Street).

 If your expected ride schedule exceeds four (4) days and you do NOT currently have a University of Idaho Disability parking permit, you will need to do one of the following to continue using the Vandal Access service:

-- Submit a doctor’s note on office stationary (paper or electronic) indicating the duration that transportation services will be necessary, and stating that the individual requires mobility assistance during pregnancy.
+- Submit a doctor’s note on office stationery (paper or electronic) indicating the duration that transportation services will be necessary, and stating that the individual requires mobility assistance during pregnancy.

 - Have Disability Support Services or Human Resources submit documentation on your behalf as part of an accommodation.